-Age: 26 Job title: Unemployed
+Job title: Unemployed

-Sophie is an independent but isolated young mother, who's son Joshua has recently started school.
-She has had difficulty managing her alcohol intake since Joshua was born and has been abusing prescription drugs and cannabis to cope with the violent relationship she has with his father.
+Sophie is an independent but isolated young mother, She has had difficulty managing alcohol intake since Joshua was born and has been abusing cannabis to cope with the violent relationship she has with his father.
 Sophie has attended A&E on six occasions due to domestic violence but is extremely fearful of losing custody of her son.